peterdevpl/peterdevpl.github.io/_posts/2019-01-11-picking-a-php-tool-to-generate-pdfs.markdown

 The easiest way would be to execute an external tool as a shell command.
 You can do it with PHP functions like `shell_exec` or `proc_open`, but it’s not very convenient.

 I recommend using [symfony/process](https://symfony.com/doc/current/components/process.html) library and utilize standard streams whenever applicable.
 A process should accept input HTML through STDIN and send the resulting PDF via STDOUT.
-It can also produce some errors through STDERR.
-It might turn out that you won’t need any temporary files to do the job.
+[See this article to know Symfony Process better.]({% post_url 2021-04-02-execute-a-shell-command-in-php %})

 There are also several wrapper libraries, like [phpwkhtmltopdf](https://github.com/mikehaertl/phpwkhtmltopdf) or [KnpLabs/snappy](https://github.com/KnpLabs/snappy).

 For Chrome, consider using [Browserless](https://www.browserless.io/).
 You can choose between a free Docker image with pre-configured Chrome with dependencies, or a paid SaaS platform to convert your HTMLs to PDF.
 With the Docker image, it is really easy to [send HTML and receive PDF via HTTP](https://docs.browserless.io/docs/pdf.html).

+You can also try the [Chrome PHP](https://github.com/chrome-php/chrome) library which connects to the Chrome executable and gives you full control over printing the PDF, like setting headers and footers.
+Another common way to deal with Chrome is via [Puppeteer](https://pptr.dev/).

 ## Conclusion

 There is a wide choice of PHP libraries and external tools which can be used to dynamically create PDF files.
 You should choose a combination which suits your business needs. **For simple documents, you don’t need a complex rendering engine**.
 Save disk space, CPU and RAM!

 Please also remember that many tools are developed by the Open Source community and receive little commercial support.
 They can be abandoned at any time or they might not support newest PHP version from day one (which can impede migrating the rest of your app).
 And your dependencies have dependencies too, so take a look at `composer.json` when picking a library.

-And if your favorite Open Source tool does not do everything you need properly – maybe try contributing?
-It’s a *community*, after all.

 ### See also